Flourick/FMCsrv-paper/README.md

 # FMC - Paper plugin

 Paper plugin initally made for my own SMP server.
 This repository is more of an archive than a project that is being worked on.
 Nevertheless it packs some very *noice* features.
+Was made for the 1.16.5 Minecraft version but may work on others too.

 ## About